super-linter/super-linter/.github/pull_request-template.md

 - [ ] Label as `breaking` if this change breaks compatibility with the previous released version.
 - [ ] Label as either: `automation`, `bug`, `documentation`, `enhancement`, `infrastructure`.
-- [ ] Add the pull request to a milestone, eventually creating one, that matches with the version that release-please proposes.
+- [ ] Add the pull request to a milestone, eventually creating one, that matches with the version that release-please proposes in the `preview-release-notes` CI job.